NWUSensing/soilmoisture-sensing/readme.md

     Wi-Fi name:aaa
     Wi-Fi password:12345678
      ```
-    Use `ssh user@GreenTag` to connect, and other operations are the same as using a 4G LTE.
+    Use `ssh user@GreenTag` to connect , the connection password is `123456` , and other operations are the same as using a 4G LTE.

 4. **Check if the reader is working properly.** Place one RFID tag or one of our RFID moisture sensor in front of the reader.
 Then, start the reader and redirect the output to nohup.out, keep the reader in a reading state until the end of the experiment, and activate the Python environment simultaneously.